This easy chicken paprikash recipe is a traditional Hungarian dish with chicken cooked in a sauce loaded with paprika and sour cream.

 - 1 cup sour cream

-- Heat oil in large dutch over medium-high heat.
+Heat oil in large Dutch or skillet over medium-high heat.
 Add chicken and brown on both sides, about 6 minutes total.
 Remove chicken and set aside.
 Add onion, cayenne pepper and 1 tbsp paprika and saute the onion until it's tender, about 2 minutes.

-- Once chicken is done, make mixture to thicken sauce.
-With leftover flour, add 1/2 cup sour cream and 1/2 cup of liquid from dutch over.
+Once chicken is done, make mixture to thicken sauce.
+With leftover flour, add 1/2 cup sour cream and 1/2 cup of liquid from skillet.
 Mix until smooth.
 Add mixture to pot and simmer for 5 minutes, stirring occasional.
 Turn heat off and add remaining 1/2 sour cream, stirring constantly.
 The sauce should be a very pale orange color.
-Shred chicken in pot and serve over some spaetzel or pierogies.
-Enjoy!
+Serve immediately.